 "When I was growing up, the town had a population of about 5,000 many of whom worked for the railway.
 There were a number of lumber mills in and around Chapleau and it was a headquarters for both the Ministry of Natural Resources and Ministry of Transportation."

-The Town of Chapleau began in 1885 when the Canadian Pacific Railway provided access for the Hudson's Bay Company Trading Post.
+The Town of Chapleau began in 1885 when the Canadian Pacific Railway provided access to the Hudson's Bay Company Trading Post.
 The area is deeply rooted in the fur trade, and like many northern isolated communities, the railway was vital for transportation and communication.
 For 60 some years of the town's existence there was no road connection.
-It wasn't even until 1948, after a devastating fire, that the government developed a road so that logging contractors could quickly access fire damaged timber before it rotted.
-The cultural diversity of this northern community must also be noted: Chapleau Cree First Nation, Chapleau Ojibwe First Nation, Brunswick House First Nation, Missanabie Cree, Chapleau's francophone community, and Chapleau's Métis community.
-Many Finns were employed in area lumber mills and immigrants from a number of European countries found their way to Chapleau.
-They were quickly accepted and became valued members of the community.
+It wasn't even until 1948, after a devastating fire, that the government developed a road so that logging contractors could quickly access fire-damaged timber before it rotted.

 Below are a series of historic photos that illustrate the early days of Chapleau.
-If you're interested at seeing more historic photos of Chapleau visit the website www.chapleaulibrary.com
+If you're interested in seeing more historic photos of Chapleau visit the website www.chapleaulibrary.com

-I learned that even living in a small northern community back then still offered many of the same types of social events, duties and obligations a person would find in a larger city.
+I learned that even living in a small northern community then offered many of the same types of social events, duties and obligations a person would find in a larger city.

 "My family was active in St. John's Anglican Church and my father served on many community boards, school boards, the Chamber of Commerce and the Cemetery Board, to name a few."